AlejandroFuentePinero/Ringtail_WT_Mechanistic_Model/README.md

    - "_side_" fur region.
    - "_position_" position within the fur region where the measurements were taken (see figure below).

+- File "Copy of Ellipsoid model_heatstress3_green ringtails.xls" contains the biophysical model for green ringtail possums in Excel.
+Usefull to explore the sensitivity of the analysis to a change of especific parameters.

 <p align="center">
   <img src="https://github.com/AlejandroFuentePinero/Ringtail_WT_Mechanistic_Model/blob/main/pics/fur_depth_position.png" alt="Green Ringtail Possum's fur measurements."/>